kafkaqin/interview/101_distributed_scheduling/src/kube-scheduler-extender/implement.md

       k8s-worker     Ready    <none>          2d1h   v1.28.14   192.168.1.103   <none>        Ubuntu 20.04.6 LTS   5.4.0-196-generic   containerd://1.7.12
       k8s-worker-2   Ready    <none>          41h    v1.28.14   192.168.1.105   <none>        Ubuntu 20.04.6 LTS   5.4.0-196-generic   containerd://1.7.12
     ```
+    3.2 ***Modify the kube-scheduler configuration file***
-    - In a Kubernetes cluster deployed using kubeadm, the default kube-scheduler runs as a static Pod.
+     In a Kubernetes cluster deployed using kubeadm, the default kube-scheduler runs as a static Pod.
 Its manifest file is typically located in the /etc/kubernetes/manifests directory on the control plane node.
 To configure kube-scheduler to use a custom scheduler extender, follow these steps:
+    - 3.2.1.
 Create a new scheduler configuration file on the control plane node, such as /etc/kubernetes/kube-scheduler-config.yaml.
 The content of the file is as follows:
     ```yaml
   apiVersion: kubescheduler.config.k8s.io/v1
   kind: KubeSchedulerConfiguration